 These hardworking dogs are energetic and enduring.

-While they are a protector of livestock, they love almost all people and will not be able to protect against poachers or robbers.
+While they are a protector of livestock, they love almost all people and will not protect against poachers or robbers.

 Like other giant dogs, their life isn’t long – only about 8 years.
 They almost went extinct, so their gene pool is not diverse.
-Care must be taken to avoid genetic illnesses.
+Therefore, care must be taken to avoid genetic illnesses.

 Farm Dog Breeds for Herding